citizenlabsgr/community/governance/cl_bylaws.md

 ### Section 1.2	Mission

-To work together with our community to use open data and open source technology to promote transparency, better understand problems, make better choices, and provide solutions that work.
+Citizen Labs works together with our entire community to promote transparency, better understand problems, and support informed decisions.
+We apply open data and open source technology, convene civic volunteers, and engage community leadership to create data-driven solutions.

 ## ARTICLE II.
-MEMBERSHIP
+Participation

-Citizen Labs membership is open to all individuals, non-profit organizations, public agencies, and all other interested parties.
+Citizen Labs participiation is open to all individuals, non-profit organizations, public agencies, and all other interested parties.

 ## ARTICLE III.
 BOARD OF DIRECTORS